hopefaithtv/hopefaith/_pages/about.md

 image: '/images/pages/about.png'
 ---

 Sharing the Faith, Hope and Truth of the Gospel of Jesus Christ.
-Let us fix our eyes on Jesus, the pioneer and perfecter of our faith, who for the joy set before Him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
-(Hebrews 12:2)
+We hope and pray that you will fix your eyes on Jesus, the pioneer and perfecter of our faith, and that he will increase in your mind, body and soul.
+(Hebrews 12:2 & John 3:30)